-Auto Sense with LED - will use the local ambient light in the area of the camera's field of view to automatically switch from low sensitivity full color, to high sensitivity black & white with LEDs on when the ambient light level is low, and back to full color with the LEDs off when the ambient light level is high.
+Auto Sense with LED (SightSensor HD only) - will use the local ambient light in the area of the camera's field of view to automatically switch from low sensitivity full color, to high sensitivity black & white with LEDs on when the ambient light level is low, and back to full color with the LEDs off when the ambient light level is high.
+This setting is only available for HD-type sensors with internal illumination.
+This setting is not available for external illuminator control.